 - Work with your medical professional to find a treatment plan that works for you and your lifestyle.

 For older adults experiencing escalating and difficult-to-manage health issues, daily assistance and skilled, compassionate care may benefit your quality of life immensely.
-SALMON Health and Retirement offers many levels of service in their full “continuum of care” and is here if you need us.
-Call us toll-free at (800) 446-8060 if you have any questions.
+SALMON Health and Retirement offers many levels of service in their full Continuum of Care and is here if you need us.
+Contact Us here if you have any questions.